g0rdan/gordin.dev/_posts/2018-2-18-Xamarin + TensorFlow.md

 published: true
 ---

-It'll be discussion about three topics.
-In the first on, which is this article, we'll create a model for image recognition.
-In the others we'll try to use that model in Xamarin applications.
+It'll be a discussion about three topics.
+In the first one, which is this article, we'll create a model for image recognition.
+In the others, we'll try to use that model in Xamarin applications.

 - Creating the model
 - Binding for Xamarin.Android